 One of the issues with mosquitoes is the fact that they bite frequently.
 There tends to be more than one mosquito in one place, so you could end up with multiple bites.
 Unfortunately, this puts you at a high risk of catching a mosquito-borne disease.
 Most people don't realize just how harmful mosquitoes can be.
 If you want to keep your household safe, you need to prevent and eliminate mosquitoes.

 What Can You Do About Mosquitoes?

 If you want to keep pests away, you need to be proactive.
-Backyards in Tyler are very attractive to mosquitoes, so you should do several things to make your yard less appealing.
+Backyards in Texas are very attractive to mosquitoes, so you should do several things to make your yard less appealing.